aleexnager/Linux-autoUpdate/README.md

 ```
 $ ./autoUpdate.sh --help
 ```
-With your password already set, it is highly recommended to first try the script and verify that everything its working.
+With your password already set, it is highly recommended to first try the script and verify that everything is working.
 Execute it for first time with:
 ```
 $ ./autoUpdate.sh
 ```